GiselleDZ/gdz-EdAnalytics-Test/README.md

 This project is an interview assignment for Education Analytics Junior Dev position.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Please direct any questions to my [e-mail](gz@gisellezatonyl.com)

-## Available Scripts

-In the project directory, you can run:
+To view the project, please clone, fork or download the repository, cd into the directory and follow the directions below.

 ### `npm start`